YaleComputerSociety/ylabs/Search-Engines-Scraper/README.md

 # search_engines
 A Python library that queries Google, Bing, Yahoo and other search engines and collects the results from multiple search engine results pages.
 Please note that web-scraping may be against the TOS of some search engines, and may result in a temporary ban.
+This is written by @tasos-py

 ## Supported search engines